thomasstep/thomasstep.github.io/_posts/2020-06-22-my-introduction-to-nextjs-and-vercel.md

 title:  "My Introduction To Nextjs and Vercel"
 author: Thomas
 tags: [ dev, javascript ]
+description: Brief review and praise for Next.js framework and the Vercel platform
 ---
 Recently I have been working on a side project that I am building with [Next.js](https://nextjs.org/) and deploying with [Vercel](https://vercel.com).
 When I started using these technologies, Vercel was actually called Zeit, but they have since changed their name.